 You should check your email frequently, and reply promptly.

 The Laboratory retains git repositories for all projects; in addition to upholding professional working practices, these enable group work.
 You should commit your work frequently, at a minimum at the end of each working day to enable the group to build effectively on your progress and to prevent significant loss of work in the case of computer mishaps.

-You should schedule your work day so that you are in your office at the very least during the standard office hours, 9:00am to 5:00pm, unless of course you are in class or at lunch.
+You should schedule your work day so that you are in online at the very least during the standard office hours, 9:00am to 5:00pm, unless of course you are in class or at lunch.